 5 of the Most Common Hip Issues

 Despite being a joint that bears more weight than almost any other, many of us don't stop and think about the importance of our hips.
-Learn more about them and how to prevent common hip problems here.
+Learn more about them in this article.

-As it’s a joint, their main function lies in the union and support of one or more bones.
-Their main objective is to keep the sacrum, ilium, and femur in place.
+As your hips are a joint, their main function lies in the union and support of one or more bones.
+Their objective is to keep the sacrum, ilium, and femur in place.

-They bend, rotate, and are like a giant hinge.
+Your hips bend, rotate and act like a giant hinge.

 When it comes to their physiological structure, they encompass another very important part: the coxofemoral joint (where the head of the femur connects with the hip).